CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 • Audio: recording audio also affects the CCTV storage calculator formula means you are recording audio or not.

-• Camera: The camera you are using has how many pixels and have analog or HD.
+• Camera: The camera you are using has how many pixels and has analog or HD.

 • TVT DVR Online